 Not only is this cost hard to budget for all at once, but it is also paid in full before even knowing what impact the website will have on your business.

-In addition to the up-front expense, the average SMB website typically takes three months to complete and requires a great deal of resources and energy from your team.
+In addition to the up-front expense, the average SMB website typically takes three months to complete and requires a lot of resources and energy from your team.

 This amount of time to invest -- with no business results to show from it until after it launches -- is enough to make any boss get a bit uneasy.